Wall Street wraps up best August since the 1980s

 “As some of the fiscal measures put in place begin to wear off, the need for additional fiscal stimulus only increases,” Charlie Ripley, Senior Investment Strategist for Allianz Investment Management, wrote in a note on Monday.
 “At the end of the day, the speed of the recovery rests in the hands of politicians as they wrangle over the details in the next round of fiscal stimulus spending.”

-Wayne Wicker, chief investment officer at Vantagepoint Funds, said investors will generally be most concerned about how the economy is trending.
-If the picture shown by economic data continues to brighten, and companies don’t see an impact on their bottom lines, then the markets will stay satisfied.
+Wayne Wicker, chief investment officer at Vantagepoint Funds, said investors will generally be most concerned about the economic trends.
+As long as the data continues to improve, and companies don’t see a major impact on their bottom lines, then the markets will stay satisfied.

 “Wall Street and Main Street have a very different perception of the future right now,” Wicker said.

-For the roughly half of Americans who own stocks — especially the everyday investors who have their money largely tied to 401(k)s and other retirement funds — Wall Street’s roaring comeback has translated to swelling portfolios.
+For the roughly half of Americans who own stocks — especially the everyday investors whose money is largely tied to 401(k)s and other retirement accounts — Wall Street’s roaring comeback has translated to their portfolios.

-Fidelity, the nation’s largest provider of 401(k)s, reported earlier this month that the vast majority of employers have continued to offer matching contributions to their workplace retirement accounts during the pandemic, driving Americans to save.
-Workers themselves are plowing money into their retirement at record levels.
-Year-to-date contributions to individual retirement accounts have jumped more than 20 percent compared with last year, Fidelity said, with the average balance sitting at $111,500, a 13 percent increase from last quarter.
+Fidelity, the nation’s largest provider of 401(k)s, reported earlier this month that the vast majority of employers have continued to offer matching contributions to workplace retirement accounts during the pandemic.
+Workers are plowing money away at record levels: Year-to-date contributions to individual retirement accounts have jumped more than 20 percent compared with last year, Fidelity said, with the average balance sitting at $111,500, a 13 percent increase from last quarter.
 Nearly 90 percent of 401(k) holders continued to save for their retirement and almost 1 in 10 upped their contribution rate in the past three months.

-The S&P notched a record high seven times during the month of August, surpassing the pre-coronavirus peak many times over.
-But the dramatic rebound has been hitched to the remarkable growth of the tech giants, whose gargantuan market valuations have given them outsized influence on Wall Street.
+The S&P 500 notched seven record highs in August, its fifth consecutive month of gains.
+But the dramatic rebound has been hitched to the dominance of the tech giants, whose gargantuan market valuations have given them outsized influence on Wall Street.
 Just six technology companies — Netflix, Facebook, Alphabet, Amazon and Apple — account for more than one-quarter of the S&P’s value.
-In fact, without them, the S&P would still be in negative territory.
+In fact, without them, the index would still be in negative territory.

-The last day of August also marks the first day of trading for a newly reconfigured Dow.
-The index, which tracks 30 large publicly traded companies, has removed three stocks from its list and added three others.
-Oil giant ExxonMobil, pharmaceutical company Pfizer, and the aerospace and defense manufacturer Raytheon Technologies have left the Dow.
-In their place the index has added Salesforce, a cloud computing company; Amgen, a biotechnology firm; and Honeywell International, an aerospace and industrial manufacturer.
+The last day of August also marked the first day of trading for the newly reconfigured Dow.
+The index, which tracks 30 large publicly traded companies, swapped out three companies.
+Oil giant ExxonMobil, pharmaceutical company Pfizer, and aerospace and defense manufacturer Raytheon Technologies were replaced by Salesforce, a cloud computing company; Amgen, a biotechnology firm; and Honeywell International, an aerospace and industrial manufacturer.

 The Dow shake-up was designed to offset the impact of Apple splitting its stock, which would have diminished the technology sector’s representation in the index.
-With a new lineup, the Dow intended to reflect tech’s growing sway and market leadership in the country.
+The new lineup is meant to reflect tech’s growing sway and market leadership in the country.
 The Dow is within a few percentage points of its record high of 29,551.42, set Feb.
 12.

 Monday was the first trading session to include Apple’s stock split.
 Tesla, another company whose stock price has surged this year, has also split its stock, which took affect in the morning.